StarWhiz/Asus-RT-AC1200-Padavan/README.md

 This is custom firmware (by Padavan) that has been built for the Asus RT-AC1200 Dual band AC Router.

+Wifi 2.4G/5G work.
+Basic out of the box functions appear to work as well...

 It's been built with some modifications to the base config from: https://bitbucket.org/padavan/rt-n56u/src/32a93db4026cc2cff585d7008373432d888fc1aa/trunk/configs/templates/ac1200hp_base.config?at=master&fileviewer=file-view-default

 ## Modifications to build: